cjdonahue14/BioID-Network-Analysis/README.md

 BioID2 was used to identify putative interacting host proteins of six Ebola virus structural proteins.
 These host proteins were assembled into multiple network models, including a traditional hub and spoke protein-protein interaction network and Prize-Collecting Steiner Forest (PCSF) network, assembled using the Human Integrated Protein-Protein Interaction rEfernece (HIPPIE) interactome.
 The PCSF network was used to identify protein complexes present in the BioID hit lists and guide selection of hits for follow-up.
 ## Software dependencies
-Network analysis and gene-set enrichment analyses were performed locally and through APIs to Cytoscape and EnrichR
+Network analysis and gene-set enrichment analyses were performed locally and through APIs to Cytoscape and EnrichR Note that PCSF may need to be compiled from GitHub source using devtools::install_github.
+Visit https://github.com/IOR-Bioinformatics/PCSF for more information.
 - R Version 4.3.1
 - BiocManager Version 1.30.22
 - devtools Version 2.4.5